finbourne/lusid-sdk-python-preview/sdk/docs/ConventionsApi.md

 code = 'code_example' # str | The CDS Flow Conventions to delete.

 try:
-    # [EXPERIMENTAL] Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
+    # [BETA] Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
     api_response = api_instance.delete_cds_flow_conventions(scope, code)
     pprint(api_response)
 except ApiException as e: